syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/NuGet-Packages.md

 1. Right-click the project or solution in the Solution Explorer tab, and choose **Manage NuGet Packages…** Alternatively, click **Tools** menu, `NuGet Package Manager | Manage NuGet Packages for Solution...`

-2. Select the **Updates** tab to see the packages available for update from the desired package sources.
+2. Select the **Updates** tab to see the packages available for update.
 Select the required packages and the specific version from the dropdown, and click the **Update** button.

 ### Using Package Manger Console